18-25 and want to learn to navigate? Check out our special courses for young people - Going the Extra Mile

 Navigation is an essential skill for anyone who intends going into the Scottish hills and mountains, whether you enjoy long walks through the glens or getting on the high tops and Munros.
 Mountaineering Scotland runs a number of one-day navigation courses every year to help you learn the skills you need to find your way around the hills with confidence, even in poor visibility.

-A one-day Mountaineering Scotland navigation course will give you a firm grounding in practical mountain navigation skills.
+A one-day Mountaineering Scotland navigation course will give you a firm grounding in practical mountain navigation skills, no matter which fitness level course you choose.
 Instructor ratios are 1:6 and there are spaces for 12 people per course.
 The courses aim to introduce or refresh essential navigation skills.

 You will need to be equipped for a day out on the hill with food and drink, boots, gaiters, waterproof jacket and over trousers, warm hat and gloves.
 Maps, map cases and compasses will be provided.
 Please note a charge will apply for any map cases or compasses damaged or not returned at the end of the course.